coderanger/coderanger.net/content/posts/application-cookbooks.md

 # The Road Ahead

-The first step in any improvement to the core application framework will be to build a new core apart from the deploy resource.
+The first step in any improvement to the application framework will be to write a new core without the deploy resource.
 This will allow more flexibility with getting code to the target machine.
 At a minimum I would like to see support for packages like debs and RPMs, tarball downloads, and artifact repos like Artifactory and Nexus.
-Removing the deploy resource will also allow re-imagining the strategy resources as more traditional Chef resources rather than simple callbacks.
+Removing the deploy resource will also allow re-imagining the deployment strategies as more traditional Chef resources rather than simple callbacks.

 My [Poise](https://github.com/poise/poise) helper library takes many of the patterns first attempted in the application cookbooks and refines them considerably.
-This will allow for much less frustrating implementation of things like subresources and option blocks.
+This will allow for much less frustrating implementations of things like subresources and option blocks.

 Moving the strategy code to normal resource classes will also allow them to be extended and customized by users.
-This could be as simple as adding an extra deployment command or as complex as changing the language interpreter.
+This could be as simple as adding an extra deployment command or as complex as changing the file layout.
 I would also like to present a more diverse set of strategies to build on top of instead of the relatively siloed stacks for single frameworks.